10 tips for designing the most beautiful logo

 If you wish, let's study a picture together...

-No, it's not a dusty engraving straight out of the museum in Tourcoing.
-It's the first Apple logo, created in 1976.
+No, this is not a dusty engraving straight out of the museum of York.
+This is the first Apple logo, created in 1976.

 Is it effective?
-No. Does it fit?
+No. Is it fitting?
 No. Is it beautiful?
-We will not say anything because beauty is subjective.
-We can however underline that our retina is burning.
+We won't say anything because beauty is subjective.
+We can however underline that our eyes are burning.